Gbuomprisco/ngx-chips/README.md

 ## Demo

-Check out the live demo (with source code) here [http://www.webpackbin.com/VkEgHA8xM](http://www.webpackbin.com/VkEgHA8xM).
+Check out the live demo (with source code) here [http://www.webpackbin.com/VJX2uIsBz](http://www.webpackbin.com/VJX2uIsBz).

-**[OUTDATED] - the demo will soon be published on its dedicated gh-pages site**
+** The demo will soon be published on its dedicated gh-pages site**

 ## Install